gkovacs/mongo_keyval/README.md

 You can manually specify the mongo URL by setting mongo_keyval.mongourl

 Values are stored in the collection 'vars' under the key specified.

+You can manually specify the collection name by setting mongo_keyval.collection